Jagnole/CFB-27-Team-Builder-Helper-Schema-Editor/README.md

 ## Why this exists

+We need more fonts so dammit, here's every single one in the game.
+Also do you want that perfect Matte finish that Okloahoma State uses on their helmets?
+Well you can get that too!

 Team Builder's JSON payload is the only place that actually controls a team's number fonts, name fonts, and helmet materials — but there's no in-game UI for most of it, and the raw structure is a maze of nested, inconsistently-named fields.
 Browsers also isolate `ea.com` network traffic from any other site, so a plain website can't intercept and edit that data on its own.
 This extension runs at the browser layer, where it can.

+## What this won't do

+It will not change the colors of the helmet, or numbers, those are decided on the TB website.
+It will not change the spacing of the numbers, that is controlled on the website at this time, you can adjust it on the website
+Not everything will work with each other, a good example is using a ND shell with any color other than Gold or Grey (silver)

+## What to expect

+You can now pick whichever font and helmet texture you want!!!
+Bugs, there is pre-pre alpha build so keep in mind there may not be some items working You can always override things on the website to return things to normal if needed

+*Important note: If you pick a font that uses 3 colors, start off by picking a default font on the TB website that has three colors so that they can actually be pulled!*

 ## Features